scenerystack/community/docs/learn/best-practices.md

 !!! warning "Under Construction"
-    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated in January 2025.
+    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated in February 2025.

 <!-- TODO: pull things from <https://scenerystack.org/info-sync/software_design_patterns/> -->